 This year, the target for zero emission registrations increases from 22% to 28%.
 This represents a nominal increase of +27% in BEV registrations in a flat new car market and is likely to prove a bigger challenge than 2024.
 We expect significant new car discounts to persist and will continue to monitor the situation closely.
-There is still the prospect of the government aligning VAT between public and domestic charging and they have already committed to reviewing the imposition of the VED Expensive Car Supplement (for BEVs costing over £40,000 from April this year) at a "future fiscal event" when "conditions allow", this is unlikely to form part of the summer spending review and the earliest this could happen would seem to be the Budget in the Autumn.
+There is still the prospect of the government aligning VAT between public and domestic charging and they have already committed to reviewing the imposition of the VED Expensive Car Supplement (for BEVs costing over £40,000 from April this year) at a "future fiscal event" when "conditions allow" and the earliest this is likely to happen would seem to be the Budget in the Autumn.